Parsa-Ardakani/Solving-Soduko-With-nbyn-Boxes-and-nbyn-Cells/README.md

 ## General Description

-	The software can find the answer of n×n boxes with n×n cells.
+&nbsp; &nbsp;The software can find the answer of n×n boxes with n×n cells.
 The target of the software is assigning numbers with minimum possible options.
-All information related to the functions and variable can be found below:
+All information related to the functions and variable can be found below

 ## Variables
 _**Note**: Every variable that starts with 'i' is used for iteration._

 **1. Sudoku_cells:**

 	It is a 2-dimensional list to store the number of cells in each box.
 The elements will be received by user.